 Employees can collaborate via chat, SMS, and video calls.
 Their business phone service offers toll-free numbers, and teams can share the same phone numbers to easily manage contacts and leads.

 Nextiva offers easy-to-use automated reminders for teams and customers around forgotten tasks, follow-ups, or check-ins to increase workplace productivity.

-We use Nextiva in our own business because it helps us get a virtual business phone number that can be shared across our team members, so we can help our customers.
+We use Nextiva in our own business because it helps us get a virtual business phone number that can be shared with our team members so we can help our customers.
 The auto-attendant feature helps guide the call to the right person.

 Pricing: $18.95 per user per month